Workflow execution is a complex subject, but you don’t need to understand every detail to get started effectively.

 Input data in a Workflow can be divided into two types:

-The situation becomes more complex with machine learning models.
-Unlike a simple function like is_even(...)
+The situation becomes more complicated with machine learning models.
+Unlike a simple function like is_even(...),

 which processes one number at a time, ML models often handle multiple pieces of data at once.
 For example,